Certifying zeros of polynomial systems using interval arithmetic: Introduction

 \subsection{Outline}

-The rest of this article is organized as follows: In the next section we demonstrate our implementation on three applications.
-This shows both the speed of the implementation, and how it can be used for proofs.
-We discuss the details of our implementation in Section \ref{sec:implementation_details}.
-For completeness, we include a short introduction to interval arithmetic in Section \ref{sec:IA}, and a proof of Krawczyk's method in Section \ref{sec:krawczyk}.
+{ The rest of this article is organized as follows.
+In the next two sections we give a short introduction to interval arithmetic and explain the Krawczyk method.
+Section \ref{section:implementation_details} focuses on implementation details.
+In Section \ref{sec:experiments} we demonstrate features of our implementations using two examples.
+For completeness, we give a proof of Krawczyk's method in Section \ref{proof of Krawczyk Method}, and in Section \ref{sec:reality} we discuss how to certify reality of zeros. }